Johannes Kleske

 How to Recognize Trend Talks

 To arm yourself against manipulative trend presentations, it helps to recognize their typical patterns.
-Over time, the same psychological mechanisms crystallize again and again in these shows.
-Three particularly effective techniques should be on your radar:
+The same psychological mechanisms crop up again and again in these trend shows.
+I encounter three techniques particularly often:

 1. The Language of Inevitability